MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 3. On the **Add subscription** page, select an offer and complete the payment information and agreement.

-If you purchased Azure and Office 365 subscriptions separately and want to access the Office 365 Azure AD tenant from your Azure subscription, see the instructions in [Associate an Office 365 tenant with an Azure subscription](https://channel9.msdn.com/Series/Microsoft-Azure-Tutorials/Associate-an-Office-365-tenant-with-an-Azure-subscription).
+If you purchased Azure and Office 365 subscriptions separately and want to access the Office 365 Azure AD tenant from your Azure subscription, see the instructions in [Associate or add an Azure subscription to your Azure Active Directory tenant](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory).

 ## See Also

 [Microsoft Cloud IT architecture resources](microsoft-cloud-it-architecture-resources.md)